10 Best Dog-Friendly Beaches in Georgia 2025

 6. Little Tybee Island Beach – Georgia

 Little Tybee Island is a barrier Island on the south coast of Tybee Island.
 This uninhabited island is owned and maintained by the State of Georgia.
 It’s created by salt swamps scattered on wooden platforms with a frontal coast towards the Atlantic Ocean.
 Camping is allowed as hotels and resorts are unavailable here.
-Every type of outdoor activity is allowed on the shore.
+Every type of outdoor activity is permitted on the shore.

 This is one of the famous dog-friendly beaches in Georgia.
 Owners must clean off all the trash to preserve the beauty of this coast.
 The island is the nesting ground for many migratory birds throughout the year.
-Kayaks, boats, and chartered services are the best ways to reach there.
+Kayaks, boats, and chartered services are the best ways to get there.

 • Nearby Attractions: Tybee Island Light Station & Museum, Cockspur Island Lighthouse.